Microchip-MPLAB-Harmony/reference_apps/apps/pic32cm_mc00_cnano/pic32cmmc_smart_appliance_control/readme.md

 <img src = "images/mbd_appscreen13.jpg" width="250" height="450" align="middle">

 -  Based on the command received from the MBD application, the fan will be controlled.
+-   When the user chooses temperature based fan control mode, application reads the temperature values from a weather sensor displays on EInk display and controls a DC fan

 ## Comments:
 - This application demo builds and works out of box by following the instructions above in "Running the Demo" section.
 If you need to enhance/customize this application demo, you need to use the MPLAB Harmony v3 Software framework.
 Refer links below to setup and build your applications using MPLAB Harmony.